alberttransuushi/Final-Exam-Intermediate-Comp-Graphics/README.md

 WASD to move around, mouse to look around.
 E to disable pixelation, R to enable it
 G to disable bloom, F to enable it
-N to make fast moving fire, M to enable it.
+N to make fast moving fire, M to make slow moving fire.

 #Shader Explinations: